-The Responsibilities Framework outlined in this section is offered to individuals or groups to structure their thinking about the nuclear responsibilities of a given stakeholder (or group of stakeholders).
-Thinking holistically about nuclear responsibilities requires a number of key questions to be answered, and this guidance is designed to help you carry out a systematic assessment.
+The Responsibilities Framework outlined in this section is offered to individuals or groups to structure their thinking about the responsibilities of a given actor (or group of actors).
+Thinking holistically about responsibilities requires a number of key questions to be answered, and this guidance is designed to help you carry out a systematic assessment.

 The Framework is intended to be curiosity-provoking and challenging, opening up new insights and perceptions that can influence policy-making processes and engagement with others.
-It is explained on the pages that follow, and then summarised in a table on page 25.
+It is explained on the pages that follow, and then summarised in a matrix on page 25.
+In this Second Edition of the Nuclear Responsibilities Toolkit, we include an updated and improved version of the Responsibilities Framework.